Elizabeth Kjellstrand Hartwig

-Mary Morrison Bennett, Ph.D., LPC-S, RPT-S is an Associate Professor in the Professional Counseling Program at Texas State University.
-Dr. Bennett received her B.S. in Special Education at Texas Christian University, her M.Ed and PhD in Counseling from the University of North Texas.
+Mary Morrison Bennett, Ph.D., LPC-S, RPT-S received her B.S. in Special Education at Texas Christian University, her M.Ed and PhD in Counseling from the University of North Texas.
 She is a Licensed Professional Counselor Supervisor and Registered Play Therapist Supervisor.
-Dr. Bennett is the Director of the Institute for Play Therapy at Texas State University in San Marcos.
-She is a Past President of the Texas Association for Play Therapy.
-Dr. Bennett has presented on play therapy across the United States and in England, Ireland and Russia.
+Dr. Bennett is a Past President of the Texas Association for Play Therapy.
+She has presented on play therapy across the United States and in England, Ireland and Russia.
 She provides play therapy and serves as the mental health consultant for children at an orphanage in Port Au Prince, Haiti.
 Dr. Bennett has published on the play therapy process, trauma, Child Teacher Relationship Therapy and play therapy supervision in professional journals and books.
 She has been recognized for her professional contributions including the recipient of the Dissertation Award by the Association for Play Therapy for her research on Child Teacher Relationship Therapy and the Nancy Guillory Award by The Texas Association for Play Therapy.
-Her research interests include childhood trauma, international adoption, filial therapy and working with parents and teachers.
+Her research interests include childhood trauma, international adoption, filial therapy, and working with parents and teachers.

 Marshall Lyles, LPC-S, LMFT-S, RPT-S, EMDR CIT, has 15 years of practice in family and play therapy.
 He has extensive speaking and training experience and has worked in a variety of mental health settings.
 Most of Marshall’s clinical practice has focused on attachment trauma and its effect on family relationships.
 Marshall conducts supervision and consultation sessions with counseling professionals and leads training in both parenting and professional settings; much of his consultation and training focuses on the use of sandtray therapy within a trauma-informed context.
 He is EMDR-certified and TBRI-trained and uses these with foster and adoptive families.
 As Marshall is nearing the completion of his Ph.D. in Marriage and Family Therapy, more writing opportunities are emerging and this has become a passionate point of interest for him.